sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

    <img src="images/in_progress_build.png">

-   Let's explore the build definition.
-The tasks used in the build definition are listed as shown.
+   Now, Let's explore the build definition and check the tasks used in the build definition.

    <table width="100%">
    <thead>